jundalisay/spblist/content/en/research/hume/treatise/book-1/part-4/section-05.md

       - when does it return and
       - how is it produced?

-> *Superphysics Note: The impression is called 'samadhi' which is derived from pure consciousness (atman in Sanskrit).
+{{< n n="The impression is called 'samadhi' which is derived from pure consciousness (atman in Sanskrit).
 It is a pleasant impression of sensation which happens when the kundalini rises.
-The rise is depedent on so many factors, though it is possible to happen always.
+The rise is depedent on so many factors, though it is possible to happen always. " >}}

 Philosophers evade these questions by saying that the idea of a substance exists by itself and is sufficient.
 Such an idea: